FanDoc/fpl-live/README.md

 This is a simple script to fetch the live scores from a [Fantasy Premier League](https://fantasy.premierleague.com) league.

 ## Usage
 To run this program, you will need to know the ID for your league.
 When you visit your league page, you will see the ID in the URL.
-For example, the URL for the [Football Fives Podcast](http://footballfivespodcast.com) is `https://fantasy.premierleague.com/a/leagues/standings/71288/classic`.
+For example, the URL for the [Football Fives Podcast](http://footballfivespodcast.com)'s league is `https://fantasy.premierleague.com/a/leagues/standings/71288/classic`.
 The league ID is 71288.

 To run the program, use the following command (while in the directory in which you've downloaded it), replacing 71288 with the ID of your league.